kpobrien/JosephsonCircuits.jl/README.md

 ```

 # Usage:
-Generate a netlist using circuit components including capacitors `C`, inductors `L`, Josephson junctions quantified by the Josephson inductance `Lj`, mutual inductances `K`, and resistances `R`.
-See the [SPICE netlist format](https://duckduckgo.com/?q=spice+netlist+format) and examples below for usage.
-Then run the harmonic balance solver using `hbnlsolve` to solve a nonlinear system at one operating point, `hblinsolve` to solve a linear (or linearized) system, or `hbsolve` to run both analyses.
+Generate a netlist using circuit components including capacitors `C`, inductors `L`, Josephson junctions described by the Josephson inductance `Lj`, mutual inductors described by the mutual coupling coefficient `K`, and resistors `R`.
+See the [SPICE netlist format](https://duckduckgo.com/?q=spice+netlist+format), docstrings, and examples below for usage.
+Run the harmonic balance analysis using `hbnlsolve` to solve a nonlinear system at one operating point, `hblinsolve` to solve a linear (or linearized) system at one or more frequencies, or `hbsolve` to run both analyses.
 Add a question mark `?` in front of a function to access the docstring.

 # Examples:
 ## Josephson parametric amplifier